Mr Leong Keng Thai

 Mr Mohamed Nasser Ismail

-Senior Vice President, Head of Equity Capital Market (SMEs) and Head of Capital Market Development, Singapore Stock Exchange
+Senior Vice President, Global Head Equity Capital Markets, Singapore Exchange

 Mr Mohamed Nasser is Senior Vice President, Head of Equity Capital Market (SMEs) and Head of Capital Market Development at SGX.
 Prior to assuming his present responsibilities in 2014, Mr Nasser headed the Issuer Regulation Unit in SGX.
 In that role, Mr Nasser was responsible for overseeing the review of listing applications by issuers and the monitoring of listed companies’ compliance with the listing rules.
 His duties include regular liaison with regulators and representing SGX’s interests in the development and implementation of regulatory initiatives.
 Mr Nasser also led in various regulatory roles within SGX including Enforcement, Regulatory Policy as well as Legal and Compliance.
 Prior to joining SGX in 2005, Mr Nasser was a State Counsel with the Attorney General’s Chambers.
 In his current role, Mr Nasser is responsible for marketing and developing SGX’s Catalist for fast growing companies.
 His responsibilities include the development of initiatives to provide greater fund-raising services for companies, including the development of Capbridge, a capital raising platform for high-growth start-ups.
 Furthermore, Mr Nasser is spearheading various initiatives to encourage the listing of technologyl companies on SGX.
 He is also responsible for driving policy and platform initiatives related to capital markets.

 Mr Lam Chee Kin